Miguel Rojas Player Props: Dodgers vs. Giants

-On Saturday, Miguel Rojas (on the back of going 2-for-5) and the Los Angeles Dodgers face the San Francisco Giants.
-First pitch is at 9:10 PM ET.
+Miguel Rojas -- hitting .257 with a double, a walk and an RBI in his past 10 games -- will be in action for the Los Angeles Dodgers against the San Francisco Giants, with Logan Webb on the hill, on June 18 at 4:10 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-5) against the Giants.
+In his last appearance, he racked up two hits (going 2-for-5) against the Giants.

 Miguel Rojas Game Info & Props vs. the Giants